What is the Fortune 100?

 Fortune magazine commits itself to producing journalistic content that meets the highest standards of accuracy, fairness, transparency, and lawfulness.
 Content created by Fortune is distributed in the following mediums – print, digital, and live products.

-With its content, Fortune aims to inform readers, viewers, and attendees.
+With its content, Fortune aims to inform readers and viewers.
 The company’s content reflects the organization’s commitment to quality and integrity, and that the company’s reputation is dependent on these journalistic values.

 Who Founded Fortune?